diku-compSys/compSys-e2025/material/25_09_10__Functions_and_Text/exercises.md

 ### Writing
 Take a look at the code in `lecture_code/fwrite-simple.c`.
 Make a copy of it that can write multiple byte values to the same file.
-Your file should be able to produce multiple test files for each of the 4 data types.
+Your file should be able to produce multiple test files for each of the 4 formats used in A0 (ASCII, ISO-8859, UTF-8 or data)

 Hint: Learn to prioritise what tasks are important.
 As you're generating static test data, do you need to accept command line arguments, or can you just